 If you’re familiar with indoor cycling classes, you know how much this type of workout uses your thighs.
 That’s why indoor cycling is an excellent choice not only for toning the legs, but also for cardiovascular health and weight loss.

-In fact, results of one 2010 study showed a decrease in body weight and fat mass in sedentary, overweight women after 24 sessions of indoor cycling.
+In fact, results of one 2010 showed a decrease in body weight and fat mass in sedentary, overweight women after 24 sessions of indoor cycling.

 If you’re lucky enough to live near a beach, certified trainer Armen Ghazarians recommends beach walking as a way to strengthen your thighs.
 “The extra tension of walking on the sand will help tone and firm your thigh muscles,” he explains.